 As is often the case in a small town, Paradise Valley doesn't have a public transportation system that people use for their commute.

-The education level of Paradise Valley ranks among the highest in the nation.
-Of the 25-and-older adult population in Paradise Valley, 43.17% have at least a bachelor's degree.
-The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.
+Paradise Valley is one of the most well-educated cities in the nation.
+45.63% of adults in Paradise Valley have at least a bachelor's degree.
+Compare that to the average community in America, which has just 21.84% with a bachelor's degree or higher.

 The people who call Paradise Valley home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Paradise Valley residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Paradise Valley include Scottish, Norwegian, German, Italian, and English.
+Important ancestries of people in Paradise Valley include Scottish, Italian, German, Norwegian, and English.

 The most common language spoken in Paradise Valley is English.
 Other important languages spoken here include Italian and Polish.